Maruyama Dam

 The Maruyama Dam (丸山ダム, Maruyama Damu) is a dam on the border of Mitake and Yaotsu in Gifu Prefecture, Japan.
 It was built on the upper reaches of the Kiso River system.
 It is a gravity dam that is 98.2 m tall.
+It is the site of a power plant.

 It was built after World War II as part of a large, nationwide dam building project.

 Surrounding area

 Sosui Gorge (蘇水峡 Sosui-kyō) was formed by the completion of the dam.
 Along with Ena Gorge further upstream, the area is part of the Hida-Kisogawa Quasi-National Park.